nix-community/nix-unstable-installer/README.md

 ## Usage

 Pick the release that you want to use.
-Each release has a usage instruction attached to it:
+Each release has usage instructions attached to it:
 <https://github.com/numtide/nix-unstable-installer/releases/latest>